adjoeio/dynalake/README.md

 ```

 This allows for Athena queries like `select * from receipts where dt >= '20190523'`.
 This makes queries that are based on dates more efficient.
 Firehose by default saves the data in a nested directory structure (YYYY/MM/DD/HH) which doesn't allow for easy partitioning by AWS Glue/Athena.
-This is why there is an intermediate S3 location and a second Lambda function.

 ## Data Retention and Throughput Limits
 AWS Kinesis has a throughput limit of how much data it can ingest at the same time.
 If there is too much table activity on the DynamoDB table, the Lambda function will send too much data to Kinesis.
 Kinesis will respond with a `WriteProvisionedThroughputExceeded` exception.
 In that case the batch of data will be retried.
 However only up to 24 hours, which is the retention of DynamoDB streams.
 To avoid this situation you can increase the Kinesis shard count, which will allow you to ingest more data at the same time.